evanjpw/derp-rs/README.md

 crap, so the callees don't need to worry about allocation and cleanup.

+Since the function to process search results would be at the bottom of the call chain, that meant providing the result processing function as an argument to the search, to be called for each result.

+This went swimmingly.

+I made one decision entirely to make myself use language
+features:

+The search function needs to take a pattern, a search result function, an optional collection of paths & a debug flag.
+This in and of itself is not an issue, but the cleanest way to realize search is as three functions (I gratuitously made it four), of which only the one lowest on the call stack uses the pattern and search result function.

+This is actually not an issue, because Rust has nesting functions, so the lower functions can nest in the top function and use its arguments directly.
+That would be clean and simple.

+What I _DID_ was not that.
+Rather, I decided to create a `Context` struct to hold the stuff that needs to be passed down to the bottom function.
+There is no real justification for this, but it allowed me to write a constructor, a `Display` trait implementation and a `Debug` trait implementation.
+And that was fun.

 ## Future Work
  * There are *NO DOC COMMENTS*
+ * I _think_ that there's a bug in the display of relative paths
  * Colo(u)rs using the [ANSI term crate][4]
  * Make to be more OO?
  * Did I mention _DOC COMMENTS_?